HadrienGardeur/web-speech-recommended-voices/README.md

 * Unfortunately, these voices are also plagued by a [bug](https://github.com/HadrienGardeur/TTS-recommended-voices/issues/3) if any utterance read by the Web Speech API takes longer than 14 seconds.
 Playback is stopped after this duration, without any feedback from the Web Speech API to indicate that [the playback has been stopped due to an error](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisUtterance/error_event).
 * This bug has remained unaddressed for many years now, but [there's a workaround available](https://stackoverflow.com/a/48044163) to implementers where the playback is paused/resumed every 14 seconds.
 * Under the current circumstances, these Google voices have been prioritized lower than their Microsoft/Apple counterparts in the list of recommended voices.

+### Chrome OS

+* Chrome OS comes with three sets of voices: Chrome voices (XX languages), Android voices and eSpeak voices
+* Most Android voices offer offline and online variants and they're on par quality-wise with what Apple offers in terms of downloadable voices.
+* These Android voices have some of the worst names on any platform/browser, making them hardly usable without the kind of re-labeling offered by this project.
+* Chrome voices are one step below Android voices, but they offer a decent selection for the most common languages.
+* eSpeak voices should be avoided at all cost but they're unfortunately the only option available for some languages.

 ### Edge